Uni-Titanium - Racing Mainsail

 Unlike most high tech sails in which structural yarns only run the width of an individual panel, a Uni-Titanium sail’s continuous yarns eliminate seam loads, load-induced seam distortion, wrinkles, or worse yet, seam failure.
 Yes, there are seams in the Mylar skin of a Titanium sail, but they are there simply to add 3D shape to the Mylar skins.
 Uni-Titanium sails are smooth and wrinkle free.

-Extra Durability With Taffeta
+Extra Durability With LiteSkin or Taffeta

 Until recently, Titanium sails’ PET film was unprotected on their exterior surfaces.
 This made them susceptible to damage caused by tacking plus damage caused in normal sail handling.
 Today’s Titanium sails can be ordered with PET films that have their outer sides covered with a layer of either LiteSkin® or taffeta.
 In either case, by adding these protective coverings, a Titanium sail will enjoy an extended peak performance life without a noticeable increase in the sail’s weight.

 Lite Skin, is a thin, lightweight sheet of random, non-woven, polyester filaments applied to what will be the outer sides of the sail giving the sail a mat-black or dark grey appearance.
 Lite Skin is a proprietary product of Dimension-Polyant Sailcloth.

 The PET film is key a Titanium sail’s lamination “sandwich.”
 At only 1.3 micrometers thick, this material is incredibly tough.
 PET is most familiar for its use in plastic bottles and in some paper currencies; try tearing either of these apart and you’ll see how tough PET is.
 Further, sunlight and heat (up to 50°C/120°F) do nothing to PET, not even making it shrink like many similar materials.